veronicamorelli/Fine-grained-food-Image-Classification-CBIR-Quality_Improvement/README.md

 2. Fine-grained food classification
 3. Similarity retrieval (category search)

+# How to run the code
+Unless otherwise specified in the notebook section all codes can be runned in Google Colaboratory platform.
+All notebooks all already setted to import the necessary packages and also in this way you can easily use a GPU!

 # References
 [1] Kaur, Parneet, et al. "Foodx-251: a dataset for fine-grained food classification." arXiv preprint arXiv:1907.06167 (2019).